amunategui/amunategui.github.io/_posts/2015-02-21-feature-hashing.md

 <BR><BR>
 <a href='http://en.wikipedia.org/wiki/Feature_hashing' target='_blank'>Feature hashing</a> is a clever way of dealing with data sets containing large amounts of factors and character data.
 IIn this walkthrough we model a large healthcare data set first  using dummy variables and then <b>feature hashing</b>.

-Working with a large set of data with factor variables containing 1000's of levels, often requires compromizing on the information in order to model it.
-Taking the the top x% most popular levels and neutralizing the rest, grouping levels thematically using <a href='http://amunategui.github.io/stringdist/' target='_blank'>string distance</a>, or ignoring large fators, are all forms of compromizing in order to be able to hold that data in memory.
+Working with a large set of data with factor variables containing 1000's of levels, often requires compromising on the information in order to model it.
+Taking the the top x% most popular levels and neutralizing the rest, grouping levels thematically using <a href='http://amunategui.github.io/stringdist/' target='_blank'>string distance</a>, or ignoring large factors, are all forms of compromising in order to be able to hold that data in memory.

 Most commonly, one has to <a href='http://amunategui.github.io/dummyVar-Walkthrough/' target='_blank'>dummify</a> all factor, text, and unordered categorical data before modeling.
 This creates a new column for each unique value and tags a binary value whether or not an observation contains that particular value.
 For large data sets, this can drastically increase the dimensional space.
 Using a <a href='http://amunategui.github.io/sparse-matrix-glmnet/' target='_blank'>sparse matrix</a> can mitigate the size of these dummied data sets by dropping zeros, but another way around this, especially when there are tens of thousands of unique values, is to use the ‘hash trick’.

-Wush Wu created the <a href='https://github.com/wush978/FeatureHashing' target='_blank'>FeatureHashing</a> package available on CRAN.
+<b>Wush Wu</b> created the <a href='https://github.com/wush978/FeatureHashing' target='_blank'>FeatureHashing</a> package available on CRAN.
 According to the package’s introduction on CRAN:

 <blockquote>"Feature hashing, also called the hashing trick, is a method to transform features to vector.
 Without looking up the indices in an associative array, it applies a hash function to the features and uses their hash values as indices directly.
 The method of feature hashing in this package was proposed in Weinberger et. al. (2009).
 The hashing algorithm is the murmurhash3 from the digest package.
 Please see the <a href='http://cran.r-project.org/web/packages/FeatureHashing/' target='_blank'>README.md</a> for more information.” </blockquote>